maheshmurag/InTheLoop/README.md

 InTheLoop is still in development, and is not on the Chrome Web Store at the moment.
 However, if you would like to install the beta version:

 1. Download the extension.crx file in build_final/extension.crx (click "View Raw")
+2. Go to the chrome://extensions page and enable the "Developer Mode" checkbox
-2. Drag and drop the file into chrome://extensions
+3. Drag and drop the file into chrome://extensions
-3. Go to the "Progress Report" page for one of your classes.
+4. Go to the "Progress Report" page for one of your classes.
 Note: This extension only works for number grades (not for letter grades like "A")

 ##Demo of Grade Calculation: